 A Workshop to Improve the Teaching of Partner Dance*Workshop OutlineJ M Nelson, 612-810-0157, e-mail <jmnelson@cloudnet.com> |

 Applying Principles of Learning Activity 1.
-Form a team of three to five, agree on a dance style, and agree on how to introduce the basic step for that dance style to a beginner class.
-Write a brief description of your lesson plan.
-You will work with this team and this dance style for all subsequent activities.
+Preparation.
+Think about a beginning dance lesson, and make notes on how you approach your students, what you first ask of them, and the ways in which you assess, correct, and reinforce their responses.
 The intuitive ideas that we all seem to know.
 Activity 2.
 Considering your chosen style, list some of the "little" connections that students must make in order to master the basic step and one or two variations.
 The elusive principle of readiness.
 Activity 3.
 List, in priority order, the items that the student must recall to replicate your basic step.
 Be sure to consider all needed components that they might not know or might not be able to chain together.
 (Assume ordinary literacy, but be sure to identify items of "common knowledge" required to succeed in this beginning lesson.)
 Moving from the ephemeral to the enduring.
 Activity 4.
 How do you decide when to move on?
 Knowing when to do it again.
 Activity 5.
 How might you take advantage of the background and experience of the student to enhance the learning experience and increase retention?
 Increasing involvement.
 Activity 6.
 Action Plan.
 List some things that you intend to do to reduce frustration and increase retention.
-Workshop Evaluation |
+Systematic Instructional Design Workshop Evaluation |

 *Because of space limitations, pre-registration is required. |